MoatLab/FEMU/meson/docs/markdown/Python-module.md

 Find a python installation matching `name_or_path`.

-That argument is optional, if not provided then the returned python installation will be the one used to run meson.
+That argument is optional, if not provided then the returned python installation will be the one used to run Meson.

 If provided, it can be:

-- A simple name, eg `python-2.7`, meson will look for an external program named that way, using [find_program]
+- A simple name, eg `python-2.7`, Meson will look for an external program named that way, using [find_program]

 - A path, eg `/usr/local/bin/python3.4m`

 - One of `python2` or `python3`: in either case, the module will try some alternative names: `py -2` or `py -3` on Windows, and `python` everywhere.
 In the latter case, it will check whether the version provided by the sysconfig module matches the required major version

 Keyword arguments are the following: